 - functional skills, coordination, fine and gross motor skills

 - sensory needs

 - individual goals

-From September 2019 sensory circuits will also be set up by OT and run by trained members of staff on a daily basis.
+Sensory circuits are also set up by OT and run by trained members of staff on a daily basis.

 Occupational therapist works in collaboration with members of staff as well as offers drop-in clinics to parents of students receiving OT.

 We have 1 part-time counsellor commissioned by the school from a private provider who currently works with our students 3 days a week.

 The counsellor provides 1:1 therapy sessions to students with a wide range of social, emotional and mental health needs, complex family circumstances, bereavement, low self-esteem or other issues affecting young people wellbeing.
 Students can access counselling on a regular as well as when needed basis.

 Counselling sessions are confidential by nature with the exception of information relating to safeguarding concerns; however, some support strategies can be shared without breaking confidentiality.